Motyak/monlang-parser/monlang-LV2/README.txt

 162 Malformed Expression, contains a non-Atom word as operator 163 Malformed Expression, contains an unknown operator (unfound in precedence table) 169 Unknown Expression

+611 Malformed Operation, contains a Malformed Expression as left operand 612 Malformed Operation, contains a Malformed Expression as right operand

+621 Malformed FunctionCall, contains a Malformed Expression as function 622 Malformed FunctionCall, contains a Malformed Expression as argument

+631 Malformed Lambda, contains a Malformed Statement within body

+641 Malformed BlockExpression, contains a Malformed Statement